mkbertrand/liber-usualis/README.md

 ## License

 All files within this project are released under the GNU Affero General Public License (AGPL-3.0 or later) regardless of whether this is indicated within the file.
+All files only have the name Miles K. Bertrand explicitly listed (with exception to frontend/resources/js/gabc-chant.js .
+This does not imply that Miles K. Bertrand is the exclusive contributor to these files.